Scholarships Available

 - Secondary preference to a student pursuing a business degree

-One non-renewable scholarship to a graduating high school senior from Fremont High School who is pursuing a career in the field of ministry, conservation, or a food-related career (such as agriculture, nutrition, food processing, food distribution, etc.).
+To be awarded to graduates of Fremont High School who are pursuing a career in the field of ministry, conservation, or a food-related career (such as agriculture, nutrition, food processing, food distribution, etc.)

 - Member of a Christian church

-One, two-year renewable award to a Fremont High School graduating senior.
+To be awarded to a Fremont High School graduating senior

 - Preference given to applicants who have not received another scholarship

-Renewable scholarships up to four years to two (2) students from Grant High School and one (1) student from Newaygo High School.
+To be awarded to students from Grant High School and Newaygo High School

 - Financial need